ergoplatform/ergodocs/docs/ef/ef-treasury.md

 | **Total Illiquid Assets** | | | $2,831,498.43 |
 | **Total Assets** | | | $3,203,896.17 |

-/// details | Liquid vs Illiquid Funds20
+/// details | Liquid vs Illiquid Funds
      {type: warning, open: true}
 The Ergo Foundation's treasury consists of both liquid and illiquid assets, providing a diverse portfolio to support the growth and development of the Ergo ecosystem.
 The liquid assets, such as ERG and BTC, can be readily utilized for various purposes, while the illiquid assets, like Gluon, SPF, and RSN tokens, are held strategically to avoid exerting downward pressure on these early-stage projects.